threexc/SGControl/doc/sample_control_sequence.md

 The explanations for each command are as follows (queries are self-explanatory):

-1. ```:RAD:CUST:DATA``` sets the filename specified for use by the Custom subsystem of the digital real-time testing component (Chapter 8 of E4400-90622)
+1. ```:RAD:CUST:DATA``` sets the filename specified for use by the Custom subsystem of the digital real-time testing component.
+In this case, it is set to be a sequence of 4 1's and 4 0's (which is an E4438C built-in)
 2. ```:RAD:CUST:STAT``` enables or disables the Custom modulation
 3. ```:FREQ:FIX``` sets the output center frequency
 4. ```:POW:LEV``` sets the output power level